-What do the new Medicare cards mean for States?
+What do Medicare Beneficiary Identifiers (MBIs) mean for States?

-If you’re a State Medicaid Agency in any state, the District of Columbia, or a U.S. territory, you need to using the new Medicare Beneficiary Identifier (MBI) for your beneficiaries who are dually eligible for both Medicare and Medicaid.
+If you’re a State Medicaid Agency in any state, the District of Columbia, or a U.S. territory, you need to be using Medicare Beneficiary Identifiers (MBIs) for your beneficiaries who are dually eligible for both Medicare and Medicaid.

-When did states need to be ready for the new Medicare cards?
+When did states need to be ready for MBIs?

-We mailed the new Medicare cards with the MBI to all people with Medicare.
-This means all of your systems should be able to accept and are using the Health Insurance Claim Number (HICN) and/or MBI for beneficiaries who are dually eligible.
+All of your systems are able to accept and are using the Health Insurance Claim Number (HICN) and/or MBI for beneficiaries who are dually eligible.

 There's a transition period where providers, plans, beneficiaries, and other partners can use either the HICN or the MBI to exchange data with us.
 The transition period started on April 1, 2018 and will run through December 31, 2019.

 After the transition period, providers, plans, beneficiaries, and other partners must use the dually eligible beneficiaries’ MBIs with us.
 Medicaid providers have to use MBIs in all transactions and all communications about dually eligible beneficiaries starting on January 1, 2020 (with very few exceptions).